jhuintprog/fall2019/midterm_proj.md

 The [Tips and tricks](tips.html) document has some important suggestions for implementing the functional requirements.

+## Testing

+Please see the [testing](testing.html) document for information about how to test your programs.
+This document has links to example input and output files.

 ## Packaging requirements

 Your project must include a `Makefile` which has targets which build the `render_tone`, `render_song`, and `render_echo` programs.
 These targets must specify dependencies on the appropriate object (`.o`) files.
 The targets for object files must have appropriate dependencies on a source (`.c`) file and any header (`.h`) files used directly or indirectly in compiling the object file.